john-science/john-science.github.io/_drafts/2016-11-24-best-text-based-games.md

     > say "Help!
 I'm being chased!" to a fisherman
     No one answers you, or even looks your way.

 [Anchorhead](https://en.wikipedia.org/wiki/Anchorhead) is based on the works of HP Lovecraft, especially the stories involving Cthulu.
 You are a young woman who just moved to a small, coastal town with her husband.
 But something is off.
 The story is well-written and haunting, and the world is filled with great atmospheric details.
 You can just explore the world, but to move the story forward you have to solve puzzles.
 The puzzles themselves fit well into the story, which is better than I can say for most puzzle games.
-I went into the game hoping for a good book, filling with terrible nightmares and quiet dread.
+I went into the game looking for terrible nightmares and quiet dread.
 I was not disappointed.

 * [Play Online](http://pr-if.org/play/anchorhead/)
 * [Solution Guide](http://ifarchive.giga.or.at/if-archive/solutions/AnchorSolve.txt) - Full Spoilers, obvs